rharinath26/nhanes-diabetes-hypertension-analysis/first-draft/first_draft_report.md

 ### Feature Importance Conclusions

-- **Core modifiable drivers** (BMI, HbA1c, moderate activity, income-to-poverty ratio, smoking status, systolic BP) dominate risk for both diseases across all races.
+- **Most significant risk factors overall:** (BMI, HbA1c, moderate activity, income-to-poverty ratio, smoking status, systolic BP) are consistently significant risk factors for both diseases across all races.
 - **Race-specific ordering** shifts slightly:
-  - Diabetes: HbA1c, moderate activity, and poverty ratio form a common top trio.
-Non-Hispanic Asian is the only cohort where moderate activity is rank #1 (HbA1c #2, systolic BP #4); Mexican American elevates poverty ratio to rank #2; Non-Hispanic White and Other Hispanic cohorts rank “Ever Smoked” in the top four.
+  - Diabetes: HbA1c was the most commonly seen most significant diabetes factor for each race.
+HbA1c, moderate activity, and poverty ratio were the three most prominent features for diabetes for each race.
+Non-Hispanic Asian is the only racial group where moderate activity is rank #1 (HbA1c #2).
+Mexican Americans are the only group with poverty at rank #2.
+Non-Hispanic White and Other Hispanic racial groups rank “Ever Smoked” in the top four.
-  - Hypertension: Activity and socioeconomic status typically lead, but systolic BP becomes rank #1 for Non-Hispanic Asian (activity #2) and reaches rank #3 for Non-Hispanic Black—higher than in Mexican American or Other/Multi-racial cohorts.
+  - Hypertension: Activity and socioeconomic status typically lead, but systolic BP was rank #1 for Non-Hispanic Asian (activity #2) and was rank #3 for Non-Hispanic Black.
+Also, income ratio was #2 for Non-Hispanic Black and Other Hispanic.
-- **Age confounding**: Age overwhelms other factors when included; removing it reveals actionable lifestyle and socioeconomic levers.
+- **Age is confounding**: Age overwhelms other factors when included.
+Removing it shifts the emphasis to actionable lifestyle and socioeconomic factors.
-- All permutation CSVs/plots can be found under `modeling_outputs/permutation_importance/` for deeper inspection.
+- All permutation CSVs/plots can be found under `modeling_outputs/permutation_importance/` for more info.

 ## Baseline Strengths and Weaknesses

 **Strengths**
 - RF + XGBoost pipelines (overall and race-specific) address missingness, non-linear effects, and class imbalance with minimal tuning.
 - Permutation-importance rankings generally agree with initial Gini importance but are less biased, providing reliable feature orderings for each saved model.
-- ROC/PR curves demonstrate strong discrimination (overall ROC-AUC ≈ 0.90) despite low diabetes prevalence.
+- ROC/PR curves demonstrate relatively strong discrimination in the face of low diabetes prevalence.
-- Running models with and without age cleanly separates modifiable factors from confounding demographics.
+- Running models with and without age cleanly separates modifiable factors from this confounding demographic.

 **Weaknesses**
-- Tree ensembles remain partially opaque; permutation importance orders features but does not show interaction directionality.
+- Tree ensembles remain partially opaque.
+Permutation importance orders features but does not show interaction directionality.
-- Top predictors are dominated by HbA1c/BMI, which can mask subtler nutrition or lifestyle signals we may want to surface.
+- Top predictors are dominated by HbA1c/BMI, which can mask subtler nutrition or lifestyle signals we may want to reveal and analyze.
-- Race-specific models can underfit in smaller cohorts (e.g., Non-Hispanic Asian hypertension), which may bring about variance in rankings.
+- Race-specific models can underfit in smaller racial groups (e.g., Non-Hispanic Asian hypertension), which may bring about variance in rankings.

 ## Model Visualizations